treeandsea/DroneController/CONTRIBUTING.md

 First off all, thank you very much for taking interest in contributing to our project.
 We value your time and effort.

-The following guideline shall help to development to create a save and efficient environment to develop open source software.
+The following guideline shall help to create a save and efficient environment to develop open source software.

 ## Questions

 We try to document as much as possible but sometimes things are missed.
-If you have any question which is not answered with our resources please contact as on [slack](https://app.slack.com/client/TSFE416AW/C0101ADT90D).
+If you have any question which is not answered with our resources, please contact us on [slack](https://app.slack.com/client/TSFE416AW/C0101ADT90D).
 Don't use the issue.
 The are reserved for bugs and/or feature discussion.

 ## What should I know before I get started?